 The Peine (pronounced "Pine") family is among the most long-standing benefactors of Kansas State Arthur University. and Josephine Peine both arrived on campus in 1916.
-He joined the of the faculty history department, and Josephine was faculty member in Division of Home Economics.
-The couple was married in 1919. shared They deep appreciation of the arts and made a gift to the university towards an art museum prior to
+He joined the faculty of the history department, and Josephine was faculty member in Division of Home Economics.
+The couple was married in 1919.
+They shared а deep appreciation of the arts and made a gift to the university towards an art museum prior to